Langara College Professional Photography program FAQs

 https://langara.ca/programs-and-courses/programs/photo-imaging/program-curriculum.html

-To complete the Professional Photography program diploma in 6 terms (3 years), an extended schedule can be designed in consultation with the program Chair.
+To complete the Professional Photography program diploma in more than 2 years, a custom schedule can be designed in consultation with the program Chair.